ppinard/fsaecostreport/docs/users/costtable.rst

 Part template
 -------------

-After copying the part template, the first thing should be to renamed the sheet with the complete part number (e.g. ``BR-00001-AA``).
+After copying the part template, the first thing should be to rename the sheet with the complete part number (e.g. ``BR-00001-AA``).

 The part template is made out of 5 sections: